Lifestyle

 Many times, when it's time to empty an apartment, people turn to online platforms like Wallapop, which is a very tiring process.

 — In fact, with our home, I went through this process of uploading each item to Wallapop and Vinted.
 Now a lamp, now I don't know what.
 You have to negotiate everything, then have them come pick it up or send it...
-It's a hassle and, moreover, it can go wrong.
+It's a hassle and, besides, it can go wrong.

 People who have to empty an apartment or a house often find themselves in a vulnerable moment.
 Have you encountered this?